Governor Profiles

 Debbie Marshall - Chair of Governors

-I joined the Governing Body at Bailiff Bridge School in 2018.
-I currently have a daughter in Year 6 and a daughter who left in July 2022, so have been a part of the school community as a parent since 2015.
-I am currently the named Safeguarding Governor, Chair of the Pay and Performance Management Committee, and will be serving my 3rd term as Chair of Governors for 2024/25.
+I joined the Governing Body at Bailiffe Bridge School in 2018.
+Both of my daughters attended this school, so I have been a part of the school community as a parent since 2015.
+I am currently the named Safeguarding Governor, Pupil Premium & Attendance Governor.
+I am also the Vice Chair of the Pay and Performance Management Committee, and will be serving my 4th term as Chair of Governors for 2026/26.

 My professional background is in the Ministry of Justice, working for HM Prison and Probation Service since qualifying as a Probation Officer in 2004.
 I have worked in a variety of roles, including Community Offender Management, Prisons, and Public Protection, and I am currently an Area Manager for the North East Approved Premises.
 My work within HMPPS has provided me with experience in risk assessment, report writing, safeguarding, health and safety, multi-agency working, HR processes, and operational and strategic management.